mvertes/vimki/README.md

 browsing, reading and writing.
 Everything you read is writable right now.
-To open a new file, I write a WikiWord, press `Return` with the cursor on it, and I'm now editing it (or just press `,,` to go back, as I set `,` as `<Leader>` on my french keyboard).
+To open a new file, I write a WikiWord, press `Return` with the cursor on it, and I'm now editing it (or just press `,,` to go back, as I set `,` as vim `<Leader>` key on my french keyboard).
 And all collisions (content already existing for a new WikiWord) are in fact happy accidents with deep meaning.

+The purpose of vimki is only to bring a wiki capability (quickly create and navigate in interconnected text files) to the editor, in the simplest and most straightforward manner.
+The goal is not to address document formatting, content generation or other features which can be better addressed by apropriate offline tools.

 Installation
 ------------